Decision problems, complexity, traces, and representations: Horowitz's construction

 However, this first step fails for $\SL(3,\C)$.
-The comparable statement is that there exists a polynomial $P_W$ in 9 variables (see \cite{Lawton}), which is the minimal number of variables possible, so that
+The comparable statement is that there exists a polynomial $P_W$ in nine variables (see \cite{Lawton}) such that

-Upon checking, one finds that the first 6 variables are in fact equal.
-However, the seventh variables, in the above words, become $\Tr(ubu^{-1}b^{-1})$ and
+Upon checking, one finds that the first 6 variables are equal.
+However, the seventh variables become $\Tr(ubu^{-1}b^{-1})$ and $\Tr(u^{-1}bub^{-1})=\Tr(bub^{-1}u^{-1})=\Tr((ubu^{-1}b^{-1})^{-1})$.
 These traces of words are generically not equal (see \cite{Lawton}); in fact they are equal if and only if the $\SL(3,\C)$ representations are transpose fixed.
 Likewise the eighth variables will differ as well.
-In fact, we would have an expression of the form

-since the 7th and 8th variables are in fact permuted (switching the roles of $u$ and $v$) and the first 6 are identical (just by cyclic permutation), and the 9th is cyclically equivalent to the trace of its inverse.
+In fact, we would have an expression of the form $P_W(a_1,\dots,a_6,a_7,a_8,\Tr(w))=P_W(a_1,\dots,a_6,a_8,a_7,\Tr(w^{-1}))$ since the 7th and 8th variables are in fact permuted (switching the roles of $u$ and $v$) and the first 6 are identical (just by cyclic permutation), and the 9th is cyclically equivalent to the trace of its inverse.
 The 9th word is $ubu^{-1}bub^{-1}u^{-1}b^{-1}$.
-Note also that there is a polynomial $P$ in the 8 algebraically independent variables so that

-If we had equality we would have a non-trivial relation (symmetric in two variables), which is highly unlikely.
+Note also that there is a polynomial $P$ in the 8 algebraically independent variables so that $\Tr(w^{-1})=P-\Tr(w)$.
+If we had equality we would have a non-trivial relation (symmetric in two variables), which is unlikely for a fixed $w$.